caioedut/pmex/README.md

 # Package Manager Execute

-Dynamically selects NPM or YARN or PNPM to execute commands.
+Dynamically selects NPM or YARN or PNPM or BUN to execute commands.
 NPX is also supported.

 ## API